jonathan-laurent/AlphaZero.jl/redesign/README.md

 just the Neural Network in an environment, to see how it performs.

 The Neural Network will play for 10 episodes.
-In each episode, we will be sampling actions to play in the environment from the from the categorical distribution produced by the policy head.
+In each episode, we will be sampling actions to play in the environment from the categorical distribution produced by the policy head.
 As training progresses, we would like to see the following things occur:

 - The average number of steps taken to solve the game should decrease, to a minimum